 Collaborate.
 Communicate.
 Connect with One Another.
-World Language.
+Science.
 Humanities.
-Literature.
+Language.
 Mathematics.
+Arts.
+Preparation for Adult Life.
+Contribution to Society.

 Adolescent Program